Sometimes you just need a little bit more time inside your hotel room.

 That also means that you will need to have your ID on you so that they can verify that it is your room so always walk around with your ID whenever you have a late check-out.

-Elite status with the hotel program
+Elite status with the hotel program is the best way to guarantee late check out

 The most sure fire method to get late check-out guaranteed to you is to get elite status with a hotel program.
 Even some of the lower tier statuses (that you can get automatically with credit cards) will offer you late check-out.
 The higher up you go on the elite status ladder, the more guaranteed and the later your late check-out can be.